microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/application-post-owners.md

 # Add owner

-Use this API to add an owner to an application by posting to the owners collection.
+Add an owner to an application by posting to the owners collection.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).